itaouil/hsr_navigation/README.md

 Navigation framework for the HSR mobile base robot by Toyota.

+You can watch the video demonstrating the package here: https://www.youtube.com/watch?v=IkanTA_ikvA&ab_channel=HumanoidsBonn

 ## Compilation

 Before being able to run the package, it has to be compiled.
 To do so start by cloning the project into your directory.
 This is going to be a two step compilation, where: